 New York ranked as the safest state in the country with a holiday motor vehicle rate of .52 per 100,000 residents.
 The insurance comparison site found that alcohol, weather, and speed were contributing factors in many holiday-related accidents.

-If you are involved in a holiday crash, you need to contact a car accident lawyer.
+If you are involved in a holiday crash, you need to contact a New York City car accident lawyer.
 Depending on the circumstances of your case, you might be entitled to significant compensation for your injuries.

 A lawyer can help you understand your rights and pursue a settlement from the insurance company.
 If a fair settlement cannot be reached, an experienced attorney can file a personal injury lawsuit on your behalf.